 You will showcase your biomedical and engineering knowledge in a final project and can then choose from an abundance of rewarding and exciting career options.

 Bachelor of Engineering (Honours) is a specialist course that develops through four themes that combine to underpin engineering practice: fundamentals and foundational skills, design, knowledge and applications, and professional practice.

-Part A. Engineering fundamentals and foundational skills
+Part A. Engineering fundamentals and foundational skills (12 points)

 These will develop your understanding of natural and physical sciences, mathematics, numerical analysis, statistics, and computer and information sciences that underpin all engineering disciplines.

-Part B. Engineering design
+Part B. Engineering design (18 points)